Boosting the convergence of low-variance DSMC by GSIS: Numerical tests for the Poiseuille flow and thermal transpiration

 \subsubsection{1D cases}

-In 1D simulations of both the Poiseuille flow and the thermal transpiration, the half flow region $0\le\hat{x}\le0.5$ is uniformly divided into $N$ cells, the symmetric condition is applied at $\hat{x}=0.5$, and the wall at $\hat{x}=0$ is fully diffuse.
+In 1D simulation of the Poiseuille flow and thermal transpiration, the half spatial region $0\le\hat{x}_1\le0.5$ is uniformly divided into $N$ cells.
+The symmetric condition is applied at $\hat{x}_1=0.5$; the wall at $\hat{x}_1=0$ is fully diffuse, i.e., in this problem the velocity distribution function for particles entering into the simulation domain is zero.

-The synthetic equation Eq.~(\ref{eq:SIS}) can be transformed into a simple form for 1D cases:
+The synthetic equation~\eqref{eq:SIS} can be transformed into the following simple form:

-Eq.~\eqref{eq:fai} is numerically solved using central difference scheme with the same spatial discretization as it is in the particle method:
+which is numerically solved by the central difference scheme with the same spatial discretization as in the LVDSMC:

-In the first cell, $\Phi_1$ is the combination of the local velocity sampled at each time step and the time-averaged high-order terms.
-While the values in the last cell are the same as those in the $N+1$ virtual cell ($\Phi_{N}=\Phi_{N+1}$) due to the symmetric condition.
-The simulation is finished when the residual $\varepsilon<10^{-6}$, where the residual $\varepsilon$ at iteration step $n$ is defined as:
+In the first cell, $\Phi_1$ is the combination of the local velocity sampled at each time step and the time-averaged high-order terms, which is sampled from LVDSMC and used as the boundary condition in solving Eq.~\eqref{eq:CD}.
+Due to symmetry, values in the $N$-th cell are the same as those in the $N+1$ virtual cell: $\Phi_{N}=\Phi_{N+1}$.

+The relative error in flow velocity between two successive steps, $k$ and $k+1$, is recorded during the simulation:

+In the transition state, the velocity $\hat{u}_3$ is the time-averaged value sampled from the beginning of simulation, and the system is regarded as reaching steady state when $\varepsilon<10^{-3}$.
+After that, the time averaging of all macroscopic values is restarted, and the simulation is terminated when $\varepsilon<10^{-6}$.
+We set a maximum number of steps $N_{\text{step,max}}$ to stop the simulations, even if the convergence criterion is not met, meaning that the simulation cannot be finished within an acceptable computational time.

-The high-order terms based on Eq.~(\ref{eq:HOT}) are the essential properties for accurately capturing the rarefaction effects.
-Figure~\ref{HO} shows excellent agreements between the values of the high-order terms obtained by the LVDSMC-GSIS and the DVM-GSIS algorithms at different Knudsen numbers.
-While, slight deviations occur when $\text{Kn}=0.1$, due to the relative significant fluctuations of the particle method in the DVM-GSIS algorithm.
+Since the high-order terms~\eqref{eq:HOT} are essential to accurately capture the rarefaction effects, we compare their values obtained from GSIS-LVDSMC to the reference values from GSIS-DVM~\cite{SIS}.
+Figure~\ref{HO} shows good agreements in $F_{2,0,1}$: only tiny deviations occur when $\text{Kn}=0.1$, due to the relative significant fluctuations of the particle method in the GSIS-LVDSMC algorithm.